Worsbrough Mill

 Note that "Worsbrough" refers to an area that includes today's Worsbrough Bridge, Worsbrough Dale, and Worsbrough Village etc.

 Worsbrough Mill Country Park

-Worsbrough Mill is located in the 240-acre Worsbrough Country Park, about 2 miles south of Barnsley on the A61, close to the M1 motorway.
+Worsbrough Mill is located in the 240-acre Worsbrough Country Park, just under 3 miles south of Barnsley on the A61, close to the M1 motorway.
 It includes the 60-acre Worsbrough Reservoir, which was built for the opening of the Dearne and Dove Canal in 1804.

 The park includes footpaths and cyclepaths that meander through Willow Carr and around the circumference of the reservoir.
 Fishing is available in the upper pond and canal basin.

 History

 A Worsbrough Mill was recorded in the Domesday Book of 1086 and the first Curator, [Rob Shorland-Ball – 1975 to 1979] researched the history and states that a "tenuous but continuous documentary record can be traced from then to 1625 which is the likely date for the building of the existing Old Mill.
 Whether the pre-1625 mill(s) were on the same site is not known.
 However, a mill was a very important part of the feudal pattern of life and settlement and thus tended to remain on the same site if that site was a satisfactory one".